Shopify/polaris/src/components/Banner/README.md

   <p>Before fulfilling this order or capturing payment, please <Link url="">review the Risk Analysis</Link> and determine if this order is fraudulent.</p>
 </Banner>
 ```
+---

+## Related components

+* To inform merchants about a new feature or opportunity, [use callout cards](components/structure/callout-card)
+* To group similar concepts together in the interface, [use a card](/components/structure/card)